Velko/AoC_2024/README.md

 but to figure out how to repair it programmatically - that's a whole another story.

 Did not really had time for it either, so I had to return to it only after Christmas.
 Still had no idea of algorithmic solution, but solving it manually still gives the result.

-I'll probably will come up with an automated solution some day.
+Later I wrote an algorithm that detects and fixes the issues present in my input, but it probably is not able to handle all cases from other inputs.

 Day 25